masone/ogn/README.md

 ## Purpose

-Automated detection of starts and landings on a defined airfield by processing the APRS traffic from the (Open Glider Network OGN)[http://glidernet.org].
+Automated detection of starts and landings on a defined airfield by processing the APRS traffic from the [Open Glider Network OGN](http://glidernet.org).
 Work in progress.